Vamba: Understanding Hour-Long Videos with Hybrid Mamba-Transformers: Experiments

 \subsection{Main Evaluation Results}

 \paragraph{Implementation Details} Based on our ablation study (Table~\ref{tab:ablation_main}), we adopt Model D as our final design and initialize \model from Qwen2-VL-7B.
-We source $\sim$3M image caption data from CC12M and PixelProse for pretraining and use LLaVA-Video-178K \cite{zhang2024video}, the training set for NExT-QA \cite{xiao2021next}, ActivityNet \cite{yu2019activitynet} and PerceptionTest \cite{patraucean2023perception} and 2M image-text data from LLaVA-OneVision \cite{li2024llavaov} for instruction-tuning.
+We source $\sim$3M image caption data for pretraining and $\sim$7M image and video QA data for instruction-tuning.
 The full implementation details can be found in Appendix~\ref{sec:additional_implementation}.

 \paragraph{Hour-Long Video Understanding} We evaluate our model’s ability to handle extremely long videos using two public benchmarks: LVBench \cite{wang2024lvbench} and HourVideo \cite{chandrasegaran2025hourvideo} (development set).
 We further compose a new benchmark called HourEval by selecting all questions related to videos longer than 30 minutes from Video-MME \cite{fu2024video}, MLVU \cite{zhou2024mlvu} development set, and LongVideoBench \cite{wu2025longvideobench} validation set.
 The average video lengths for LVBench, HourVideo, and HourEval are 68.4, 47.2, and 54.7 minutes, respectively.
 We compare our model against four efficient video LMMs: LLaVA-Mini \cite{zhang2025llava}, LongLLaVA \cite{wang2024longllava}, Video-XL \cite{shu2024video} and LongVU \cite{shen2024longvu}.
 We also include the results from Qwen2-VL-7B (our baseline transformer-based LMM) as a reference.